 - Barrett’s Esophagus: precancerous disorders in the esophagus

 Southern Reflux Center can help.
-With more than two (2) decades of experience, the center utilizes evidence-based reflux treatment methodologies, allowing for more accurate diagnosis and superior treatment plans focused on the root problems and not just the symptoms.
+With more than two decades of reflux treatment experience, the center utilizes evidence-based reflux treatment methodologies, allowing for more accurate diagnosis and superior treatment plans focused on the root problems and not just the symptoms.
 For more information or to schedule an appointment, contact Southern Reflux Center by phone or online today.